Elisabeth Rosen

+Elisabeth Rosen is a Canadian former actress.

+Biography

-Elisabeth Rosen is a Canadian actress.
-Her career began in 1992, appearing in four episodes of both Neon Rider and The Odyssey TV series.
+In 1992, her career began with her appearing in four episodes of both Neon Rider and The Odyssey TV series.
 She has appeared as a guest star in many Canadian and US produced TV series, including Stargate SG-1 and Caprica.
 She has also performed in many TV movies, such as The Eleventh Victim and The Hunt for the Unicorn Killer.

-She is the niece of playwright and author Beverley Rosen Simons.
+Rosen is the niece of playwright and author Beverley Rosen Simons.